csucdsi/DataFest/content/consulting_judging_info.md

 The latter category is meant to encourage students to find supporting information and/or data beyond what we give them.

-Teams will have 5 minutes (4 min presentation + 1 min Q&A) and 3 slides to make their case.
+Teams will have 5 minutes (4 min presentation + 1 min Q&A) and 2 slides to make their case.

 At least one helper will also be in the room with you to run the session, keep time, etc. You will also be given a judging pack including a rubric and note cards to help keep things straight as well as your badge.
 It’s strongly recommended that you make note of teams that are especially strong as you're watching the presentations so that the deliberation conversation can be as efficient as possible.

 ## Feedback

 ASA DataFest has become an annual event that is now being officially sponsored by the American Statistical Association and held at numerous locations with participation from a large number of universities.
 We hope to grow the event further in the coming years.
-With that in mind, please send me any advice or constructive criticisms that will help us improve this event in the future.
+With that in mind, please send us any advice or constructive criticisms that will help us improve this event in the future to datascience@csuchico.edu.

 Our primary goal is to provide a rewarding experience for the undergraduates, an experience that sharpens their analytical skills and gives them some confidence that they can take what they learn here out into the real world.